Ludovic Antal: Biography

-Origins and rise to fame
+Origins and debut

 Antal was born on 18 February 1924 in Miclăușeni village (part of Butea commune, Iași County).
+His parents were Csángós (Hungarian Romanians), a fact that was for long only circulated as a rumor among his friends.
+Antal's brother Valentin traced the paternal clan's roots to the Habsburg monarchy, noting that his ancestors included both Hungarians and Transylvanian Saxons.
+He reports that the family name was originally Mei-Antal, and later Măi-Antal, before being simplified.
+A childhood friend of researcher Dumitru Mărtinaș, Valentin fully rejected the latter's theory, which is that Csángós are Magyarized Romanians.

-His parents were Csángós (Hungarian Romanians).
-Though it remains unknown if he himself ever learned Hungarian, he was baptized a Roman Catholic, like the rest of his community.
-Antal was originally ordained a priest of the Catholic Church, but left this career to pursue acting.
-His official biography lists him as a graduate of the Drama and Film Institute in Bucharest (now Caragiale National University, UNATC), but fellow actor Paul Sava reported in 1973 that they both graduated from OMEC, the "Workers' Conservatoire", in or around 1945.
+Though it remains unknown if he himself ever learned Hungarian, Ludovic was baptized a Roman Catholic, like the rest of his community.
+He was originally ordained a priest of the Catholic Church, but left this career to pursue acting.
+Fellow actor Paul Sava reported in 1973 that they both graduated from OMEC, the "Workers' Conservatoire", in or around 1945.
 Antal himself recalled that his debut play was Uncle Vanya, taken up by a students' troupe in 1947–1948.
 By August 1947, he and Sava were employees of the Frimu Workers' Theater on Uranus Hill, appearing together in a production of Charles Méré's La Captive.
+He enlisted at the Theatrical Institute (now Caragiale National University, UNATC), and, in May 1948, was a celebrated Friar Laurence in its studio rendition of Romeo and Juliet.
-Antal enlisted at the UNATC around 1950, and studied there under Aura Buzescu, a "great dame of the Romanian stage".

-Antal's friend, the writer Ben Corlaciu, rated him as a man of "true and refined culture", well above that displayed by other actors; another companion, the poet Geo Dumitrescu, reportedly called Antal a "lover of the muses" (amant al muzelor).
+At the UNATC, Antal studied under Aura Buzescu, a "great dame of the Romanian stage".
+His friend, the writer Ben Corlaciu, rated him as a man of "true and refined culture", well above that displayed by other actors; another companion, the poet Geo Dumitrescu, reportedly called Antal a "lover of the muses" (amant al muzelor).
 It was Buzescu who discovered his abilities in reciting poetry, and she encouraged him to perform at the Eminescu Centennial in 1950, where he took accolades for his variant of "Out of All the Masts".
 According to his colleague Dionisie Vitcu, Antal excelled in the classical repertoire, and was an outstanding reciter of poetry: "he fit so well into an author's personality, that one would have been tempted over and over again to assume that it was he who had authored the verse in question."
 Poet Petre Pascu was similarly impressed by Antal's "golden voice" and "outstandingly beautiful physique"; he quotes the senior art historian Petru Comarnescu, who described Antal as being only slightly inferior to the consecrated reciter George Vraca.